TMHBBV/unbxdocs./docs/Search/manage-search/merchandising-search/promotions-1.md

 Log in to the Netcore Unbxd Console.
 Select the site you want to put the strategy and naviagate to **Merchandising** > **Search** > **Promotions**.

 You can perform following actions from the Promotions overview page.

-1. Manage campaigns: You can perform the below actions:
+You can perform the below actions:

 | **Action**          | **Description**                                                                         |
 | ------------------- | --------------------------------------------------------------------------------------- |